 |6.||Fujifilm X-A5||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |7.||Fujifilm X-T20||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |11.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |12.||Fujifilm X100T||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |15.||Leica TL2||Y||stereo / mono||-||-||micro||3.0||Y||-||-|

 |17.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the X-E3 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-E3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X Typ 113 from Leica.
+Both the X-E3 and the X Typ 113 have been discontinued, but can regularly be found used on ebay.
+The X-E3 was replaced by the Fujifilm X-E4, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.